-

 These modules provide students with the theoretical and empirical tools that are necessary for the analysis of public policy and the completion of the research dissertation.

-- Public Policy and Politics (10 ECTS) reviews the major approaches to the study of public policy, and introduces students to key concepts including the policy cycle, policy stakeholders, public participation, and digital government (Semester 1).
+- Public Policy and Politics (10 ECTS) Public Policy and Politics (10 ECTS) reviews the major approaches to the study of public policy, and introduces students to key concepts including the policy cycle, policy stakeholders, public participation, and digital governance (Semester 1).

-- Policy Challenges: National, European and Global (10 ECTS) introduces students to contemporary policy challenges at national, European and global levels and to mechanisms for public consultation.
-It examines how issues make it on to the agenda of decision-makers and prepares students to contribute to policy-making processes through the writing of policy proposals and policy briefs.
+- Policy Challenges: National, European and Global (10 ECTS) Policy Challenges: National, European and Global (10 ECTS) introduces students to contemporary policy challenges at national, European and global levels and to mechanisms for public consultation.
+It examines how issues make it on to the agenda of decision-makers and prepares students to contribute to policy-making processes through the critical reflection of policy challenges and corresponding problem-solving.
 The module is taught by experts from a range of disciplines across the university including Law, Economics, Political Science, Sociology and Management.
 There is a particular emphasis on the use of public consultations (Semester 1).

 - Research Methods and Methodology (10 ECTS) This module aims to give students a solid grounding in research methods.
 The topics covered include definitions of research, argument and logic, sources of information, tools for information searches, theory and practice of basic qualitative and quantitative research methods (Semester 1).